 - As parents, you can always give them options and let them choose their hobbies.
 After all, Kids take an interest and enjoy more when they choose something on their own.

 - Please make sure to encourage your children to take up daily chores and make them fun-filled as much as possible.
 What we advise is you can set up a competition of who picks up the most number of toys from the floor or who makes their bed first.

 For the children who are nine years and above, you can make them responsible for household chores such as washing utensils, setting the table, or cleaning up to set the expectations clear.
 To make it more engaging and fast, you can set limits like “we will watch a movie once you are done with your chore.

 Finally….Be Patient with Your Children

-Let’s face it: Your toddler will show various behavior issues during their two’s and three’s and even later.
-We all know it is a normal part of growing up, but ignoring it will lead to such behavior becoming a habit for life.
-The good news is that this behavior is temporary and will reduce and eventually disappear with age.
+Let’s face it: Your toddler will show various child behaviour issues during their two’s and three’s and even later.
+We all know it is a normal part of growing up, but ignoring it will lead to such behaviour becoming a habit for life.
+The good news is that this behaviour is temporary and will reduce and eventually disappear with age.
 Empathy, a cooperative attitude, and calm temperament are all that you need to adapt as your child struggles.
-If their behavior becomes disruptive day by day or if they become violent, it’s time to talk to a professional.
-We all know that raising children with behavioral problems isn’t easy.
+If their behaviour becomes disruptive day by day or if they become violent, it’s time to talk to a professional.
+We all know that raising children with behavioural problems isn’t easy.
 But before you rush to diagnose them or turn into a strict disciplinarian, always make sure to reach out for help.
-The concerned pediatrician will provide insight into whether your child’s behavior problem is normal for their age and will provide resources for assistance.
+The concerned paediatrician will provide insight into whether your child’s behaviour problem is normal for their age and will provide resources for assistance.

 We believe you can!
-All you need is the above-mentioned strategies to manage such behavior problems and a lot of patience.
+All you need is the above-mentioned strategies to manage such behaviour problems and a lot of patience.